 These diagnostic tests should be conducted routinely on patients who are possibly at risk, like those with a familial history.
 Screening, however, is not as simple as with other conditions as familial Parkinson’s disease accounts for only a small number of cases.
 Other risk factors like age, gender and environmental factors are too arbitrary to define known risk groups who should undergo routine screening.
 Most cases of PD are due to unknown cause without clearly identified risk factors.

-What is the test for Parkinson’s disease?
+What is the blood test for Parkinson’s disease?

 Genetic Testing for Parkinson’s Disease

 Although the most common forms of Parkinson’s disease are not related to inherited genetic abnormalities, it may still be useful for families with a history of PD.
 Five genetic mutations have been identified in familial Parkinson’s disease and more recently, a new genetic mutation VPS35, has also been discovered.
+In addition, mutations in a gene called SNCA which is responsible to encode synuclein has been observed in families having a higher prevalence of PD.
 This holds hope for identifying high risk family members and possibly undertaking preventative measures before the onset of the disease.